pomegranata/Battle-of-The-Night/README.md

 # Battle-of-The-Night
-Short duration game using Java language in Greenfoot
+Short duration game using Java language in Greenfoot.
+Developed as the final assignment for mid-semester.

+Control:
+1. W, A, S, D = player movement
+2. Space = shoot
+3. R = reload

 Feature:
 1. Different enemy pattern when the player reach certain point.